Caramel Cheesecake with Caramel Toffee Topping

-This Deluxe Caramel Cheesecake infused with caramel and finished off with a luscious Caramel Toffee Topping made jaws drop.
+This Caramel Cheesecake infused with caramel and finished off with a luscious Caramel Toffee Topping made jaws drop.
 I served this uber-decadent, not for the faint of heart homemade cheesecake to a bunch of 22-year-old guys and their parents.

 Those youngsters still have excellent metabolism and swarmed the dessert table!
-You’d think they hadn’t just eaten a huge dinner by the way they cleaned their plates of this caramel cheesecake recipe!
+You’d think they hadn’t just eaten a huge dinner by the way they cleaned their plates of this ultra-rich, silky cheesecake with Caramel Topping!

 Over the holiday break, we gathered a bunch of Nick’s former classmates and their parents for a fun reunion.
 After one bite of this cheesecake, one jokester queried, “Do you have a patent on this?”

 I could only laugh.
 The moms took slivers, the dads raved as they savored each decadent bite of this caramel cheesecake recipe, and the boys, who have all been cooking for themselves, did, too.